 The MFA in Creative Writing is a 36-unit terminal degree program.
 Students will participate in a graduate creative writing workshop each semester and take additional academic courses for credit.
 Typically, the student will take two courses per semester.

 The course of study leading to the degree is comprised of four major elements:

-b) Academic: Humanities classes in Literature, Cultural Studies, and History.
+b) Academic: Humanities classes in Literature, Cultural Studies, and History (12 Units).

 Requirements—36 units total:

-2) Completion of twelve units of Humanities Electives.
-(12 units, required).
+2) Completion of twelve units of Humanities (HUM) Electives.
+(12 units required).

-Required for completion of the degree is submission of a publication-ready, book-length manuscript in one genre—poetry, short story, novel, memoir, non-fiction essays, screenplay, and teleplay -- closely edited and refined under the guidance of the student’s Special Committee.
+Required for completion of the degree is submission of a publication-ready, 100-page manuscript in one genre – fiction, creative nonfiction, poetry, play, screen play or teleplay – closely reviewed, edited and refined with the assistance of the student’s Thesis Committee.
 For more information on the Thesis proposal and approval process, contact the MFA in Creative Writing Program Office.